dthonon/Client_API_VN/CONTRIBUTING.rst

     python -m pip install --upgrade pip
     pip install --upgrade setuptools wheel twine babel tox coverage

+Note : with newer versions of Ubuntu, you need to install these packages with apt instead of pip.
+Some are prefixed with python3.

 Add the following lines to .bashrc, to enable pyenv and venv::

     # Activate venv